niepewny/My_page/04_Mouse_Anomalies/README.md

   </tr>
 </table>

-> Results of both XGBoost raised initial suspition, but further investigation proved that the results are reliable.
+> Results of both XGBoost and SVM raised initial suspition, but further investigation proved that the results are reliable.

 ---